demos-europe/edt/packages/access-definitions/docs/how-to-implement-types.md

 Updatability is also supported and explained in [Updating via Types](Updating_via_Types.md).

 In the examples we pass primitive values reflecting the permissions of the accessing user into the constructor.
-Instead you probably want to use a class like `Authorization`, `Role` or `User` to keep the constructor simple and conform to your authorization implementation.
+Instead, you probably want to use a class like `Authorization`, `Role` or `User` to keep the constructor simple and conform to your authorization implementation.

 The draft article may look like the following: